Blaan people: Weaving tradition

 The Blaans have a system of weaving using abaca fiber.
 The art of abaca weaving is called mabal or mabal tabih, while the cloth produced by this process is called the tabih.

 Blaan weavers do not use spinning wheels.
 Instead, they join together by hand strands of the abaca fiber, which are then used to weave the tabih.

 Fu Yabing Dulo was one of two surviving master designers left of the mabal tabih art of ikat weaving.
+Estelita Bantilan, who was given the National Living Treasures Award in 2016, is a master weaver of traditional mats known as igêm.

 Brass and copper work and beadwork

 The Blaan have a tradition of creating art from brass and copper.
 The Blaan smelt brass and copper to produce small bells and handles of long knives.
 These knives, called the fais, are made with intricately designed brass.

 The Blaan also sew plastic beads or shell sequins to create intricate designs on women's blouses and trousers, called the takmon.
-Geometric and other designs depicting the environment or the solar system are sewn using cotton yarns onto men's pants and shirts, called the msif.
+Geometric and other designs depicting the environment or the Solar System are sewn using cotton yarns onto men's pants and shirts, called the msif.

+Wild civet coffee

+The Blaan tribe at the foot of Mount Matutum Protected Landscape support their livelihoods by collecting the feces of the Philippine palm civet for processing into wild civet coffee.
+Sitio 8 village, Barangay Kinilis, Polomolok is famous as a civet coffee-producing settlement.